tgipper/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

       console.log("Woof!");
     }
   };
+  console.log(pet.speak());
   ```

-12. Using the same script as above, write the correct line to log the dog's name to the console.
+12. Using the same script as above, write the correct line to log the dogs name to the console.
+console.log(pet.name);

 ## Command Line

 ### Questions

 1. What is the command line and what is it used for?
+The command line is a way of interfacing with a computer via text input.
 2. What does the command `ls` do?
+It prints all of the files and folders within the current folder.
 3. What does the command `pwd` do?
+It prints the name of the current directory.
-4. What does the following command do: `cd my-cool-project`
+4. What does the following command do: `cd my-cool-project` Moves to the directory "my-cool-project"

 ### Exercises

-1. Write the command to make a new directory called "my-cool-project".
+1. Write the command to make a new directory called "my-cool-project". mkdir "my-cool-project"
-2. Write the command to create a file called "index.html".
+2. Write the command to create a file called "index.html". touch index.html
-3. Write the command to delete a file called "main.css".
+3. Write the command to delete a file called "main.css". rm main.css

 ## Git

 ### Questions

 1. What is Git and what is it used for?
+Git is a version control system used to track changes in files.
-2. What's the difference between a local repository and a remote repository?
+2. Whats the difference between a local repository and a remote repository?
+A local repository is saved on a local computer, a remote repository is stored on a network.

 ### Exercises

-1. Write the command that you would use to create a new local Git repository.
+1. Write the command that you would use to create a new local Git repository. git init
-2. Write the command to stage a file called `index.html` to be committed.
+2. Write the command to stage a file called `index.html` to be committed. git add index.html
-3. Write the command to view the current status of the git repository.
+3. Write the command to view the current status of the git repository. git status